 Never Overspend On Lotto Tickets

 The odds are against you — significantly.
 While the Powerball website says you have a 1 in 24.9 chance of winning a prize in its multimillion-dollar lotteries, your chances of walking away with the jackpot are roughly 1 in 292 million.
+Those are terrible odds, yet roughly half of Americans try their luck at winning the Lotto, spending an average of about $86 a month on lottery tickets, reported CNBC.
 Consistently putting your money toward lottery tickets will likely put a dent in your financial success.
-Try allocating the money you spend on lottery tickets to your savings or retirement plan instead.
+Try allocating that money toward your savings or retirement plan instead.

 Never Get Carried Away on Deals Websites